Japan Farmers Party (1947–1949)

 The Japan Farmers Party (日本農民党, Nihon Nōmintō) was a political party in Japan.

 History

+The origins of the Japan Farmers Party can be traced back to the 'second' Japan Cooperative Party, which was formed in September 1946 by members of the 'former' Japan Cooperative Party, which had split from the Cooperative Democratic Party.
 The party was established by Katsutarō Kita and four independent members of the House of Representatives on 25 February 1947.
 Kita had previously formed the Japan Cooperative Party in August 1946.
 However, three of them, including Kita, were removed from the House of Representatives shortly afterwards as part of the post-war purge.
+When the party was founded, it had only five members in National Diet.

-In the 1947 general elections the party won four seats, and a further four representatives joined the party after the elections.
-After talks about a merger with the National Cooperative Party failed due to the opposition of Nakano Shirō, the chairman of the party's central committee, the party considered renaming itself the New Farmers Party.
+In the 1947 general elections, three of the party's twelve candidates were elected, giving them four seats.
+And a further four representatives joined the party after the elections.
+Thus, the party gained eight seats, becoming the second smallest party in the National Diet.
+Of the original founding members, only Shirō Nakano survived the purge and 1947 election.
+More than half of the party members were leaders of agricultural organisations associated with the rural youth league movement, which was spearheaded by the Hokkaido and Fukuoka branches of the National Rural Youth League (Zennōseiren).
+After talks about a merger with the National Cooperative Party failed due to the opposition of Nakano, the chairman of the party's central committee, the party considered renaming itself the New Farmers Party.